Max Olson

 University of Michigan Law School, J.D.

-Max led the firm’s litigation and arbitration teams on behalf of Fujitsu Semiconductor Limited (“FSL”) in a global dispute with Cypress Semiconductor over the intellectual property rights in and ownership of thousands of photomasks used in the manufacture of semiconductors.
+Max led the firm’s litigation and arbitration teams on behalf of FSL in a global dispute with Cypress Semiconductor over the intellectual property rights in and ownership of thousands of photomasks used in the manufacture of semiconductors.
 Max defeated Cypress’s motion for injunctive relief in the U.S. District Court for the Northern District of California in a significant victory for FSL (Cypress Semiconductor Corp. v.
 FSL, 2020 U.S. Dist.
 LEXIS 32907 (N.D.
 Cal.
 Feb.
-25, 2020)) and, filed counterclaims against Cypress in an arbitration before the Japan Commercial Arbitration Association.
+25, 2020)) and filed counterclaims against Cypress in an arbitration before the Japan Commercial Arbitration Association.

-Max is currently serving as the President of The Tokyo IP American Inn of Court for 2021-22.
-He is also a registered Gaikokuho-Jimu-Bengoshi and a member of the Daini Tokyo Bar Association, the Litigation Section and Intellectual Property Law Section of the American Bar Association, and the American Intellectual Property Law Association.
+Max is a longtime member of The Tokyo IP American Inn of Court and served as its President from 2021 through 2023.
+He is also a registered gaikokuho-jimu-bengoshi and a member of the Daini Tokyo Bar Association, the Litigation Section and Intellectual Property Law Section of the American Bar Association, and the American Intellectual Property Law Association.

 Experience